khabib97/currency-conversion-service/README.md

 https://github.com/khabib97/spring-cloud-microservice-interaction

-Currency conversion service take an amount of currency and convet its value to another currency using Currency Exchange Service
+Currency conversion service takes an amount of currency and convert its value to another currency using Currency Exchange Service
 - Clone currency-conversion-service repo
 - Import as maven porject
 - And run as java application